Swanson-Hysell/EPS88_Jupyter_Book/_build/html/_sources/week_03.md

-Week Three: Earthquakes and Data Visualization
+Chapter 3: Data Visualization and Earthquakes
 =======================

-This week we will focus on Earthquakes and Seismology:
+This week we will focus on Data visualization through the lense of Earthquakes and Seismology:

 * Data visualization
 * Making "good" scientific figures